njacobs5074/InOutBoard/README.md

 ### Build
 `mvn package`

+*NB*: There's not much point installing it into your local Maven repository.

 The Maven script runs `bower install` as part of the build (`generate-sources` phase for the interested).
+For the even more interested, I run `bower` and `npm` in Maven profiles because on the [Travis](https://travis-ci.org) CI site, I have to run these commands separately and prior to Maven.
+However, they run via Maven when run outside of Travis.

 ### Run the Application